Secretary vs Administrative Assistant: What Sets Them Apart?

 - being professional at all times

-In terms of technical proficiencies, the secretary and administrative assistant should know how to use different business software so they can do their jobs more efficiently.
+In terms of technical proficiencies, the secretary and administrative assistant should be proficient in using various business software to perform their jobs more efficiently.
 Among these are Microsoft Word, Excel, PowerPoint, QuickBooks and even desktop publishing.

-In addition, business owners are looking for secretary and administrative assistant who embody a good work ethic.
-Workers who have a proper working relationship with other employees are usually performing well, too.
+In addition, business owners are looking for a secretary and administrative assistant who embodies a good work ethic.
+Workers who have a proper working relationship with other employees usually perform well, too.

-A secretary is usually the person positioned near the entrance of an office, making him or her the first individual you encounter.
-Secretaries, in a way, are serving as receptionist, greeting people upon entrance, and directing them to their designated location.
-They are managing the written correspondence, answering phone calls, and jotting down messages, among others.
+A secretary is usually the person positioned near the entrance of an office, making them the first individual you encounter.
+Secretaries, in a way, serve as receptionists, greeting people upon entrance and directing them to their designated locations.
+They manage written correspondence, answer phone calls, and jot down messages, among other tasks.

 With this, business owners are expecting secretaries to be organized when it comes to business matters.
 They are scheduling daily, weekly, and monthly meetings, making and confirming appointments with the company clients, and overseeing the schedule of the higher officials.

-Mainly, secretaries are doing clerical work, including typing, filing, data entry, and bookkeeping.
-They are working hard because these duties are seen improving the workflow of a business operation.
+Primarily, secretaries perform clerical tasks, including typing, filing, data entry, and bookkeeping.
+They are working hard because these duties are seen as improving the workflow of a business operation.

 Apart from what was mentioned, secretaries are also addressing the following tasks: